 The program is tailored to fit the scheduling needs of the couple.
 Read the below FAQ for more information.
-If you are interested or have questions, please contact Katherine Buck, Campus Minister for Marriage Preparation.

 Marriage preparation is intentional time that a couple takes to talk explicitly about their relationship's gifts and challenges.
 Led by a marriage preparation facilitator, couples participate in 4-6 sessions, each an hour and a half long.
 These sessions involve conversations around family of origin, lifestyle expectations, friends and interests, personality, communication styles, problem solving, spirituality and values, sexuality, finance and readiness.

 Through Marriage Preparation, couples become more of their strengths and potential struggles.
 Hopefully, with marriage preparation, they are able to work on these potential struggles and make a fully informed lifelong commitment.

 Current students, faculty, staff and trustees of Seattle University regardless of their location of marriage and alumni who are married in any of the Chapel on the Campus of Seattle University.
 NOTE: Couples need not be Catholic to participate in marriage preparation at Seattle University.